AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-domain-names/check-domain-name-status.md

 >[!TIP]
 >
->* Solving domain delegation issues with Fastly typically takes 1-2 business days.
->* If you have used Fastly before, you should install domains well before your go live.
+>Solving domain delegation issues with Fastly typically takes 1-2 business days.
+For this reason, it is highly recommended to install the domains well before their go live date.

 >[!NOTE]
 >